 What does it mean to be a disability ally?
+By practicing includas and becoming an Includas Ally!
 The word includas means: to be inclusive in diverse ways.
 That’s how you can become an Includas Ally (INCLUDAS is the company name and includas is the word).
 Anyone can become a disability ally, whether you have or don’t have a disability.
 It’s important to support and include one another.
-We raise awareness by having everyone know about disability.
-This will raise acceptance to understand everyone’s differences and similarities.
-The Includas Superheroes are experts at fighting off Exclusion Monsters, so they’re here to offer 8 ways that everyone can be a good disability ally.
+We raise awareness by teaching people that people with disabilities are part of our communities.
+This will raise acceptance and an understanding of everyone’s differences and similarities.
+The Includas Superheroes are experts at fighting off Exclusion Monsters, so they’re here to offer 8 ways that everyone can be a good disability ally

 Accez: Hi!
 Guess what?
 I can make anything colorful.
 I am here with my two best friends, who each have superpowers of their own.